 Anyone who is at least 18 and has the mental capacity to understand what they are doing can create a will.
 However, there is less flexibility concerning the authenticity of a will.

 Under CA Prob.
 Code § 6110, a will must contain the signature of the person who created the document.
 A testator can sign a will themselves or instruct a person to sign on their behalf.
 Additionally, at least two witnesses must observe a testator sign the will and affix their signatures to the document.
-A knowledgeable local lawyer could help parties determine if they are eligible to draft a will and ensure the document meets necessary legal requirements.
+A knowledgeable Anaheim attorney could help parties determine if they are eligible to draft a will and ensure the document meets necessary legal requirements.

 Let an Anaheim Wills Attorney Protect Your Heirs’ Futures

-A will remains the most popular way to transfer property after a person’s death.
+A will remains the most common way to transfer property after a person’s death.
 While the language of a will may be simple, state law requires numerous provisions to ensure a will’s accuracy and effectiveness.